osghaffar/osghaffar.github.io/CGSPosts/abduction.md

 Another very common use of this reasoning is in daily communication.
 This seems to indicate that we seem to use abductive reasoning subconsciously as well.

 For example, think of a notorious problem for AI -- the ambiguity of language.
-Words often have multiple correct meanings, depending on the context (a frustrating fact for someone learning a new language) and the lines between which words can or cannot be used in a particular context may be rather vague:
+Words often have multiple correct meanings, depending on the context (a frustrating fact for someone learning a new language) and the lines between which words can or cannot be used in a particular context may be rather vague.
+Consider these sentences:

 <table style="border:1px solid black; margin-left:auto; margin-right:auto; font-family:serif">
   <tr>